tidymodels/hardhat/tests/testthat/_snaps/validation.md

       validate_predictors_are_numeric(x)
     Condition
       Error in `validate_predictors_are_numeric()`:
       !
-All predictors must be numeric, but the following are not:
+All predictors must be numeric.
-      'x': 'POSIXct', 'POSIXt'
-      'y': 'factor'
+      i The following are not:
+      "x": <POSIXct/POSIXt>
+      "y": <factor>

 # validate_prediction_size()